 Learning to find a balance and gain confidence in a difficult industry is something that we all could use support in no matter how long you have been in the business.
-Just as important, as we grow and become seasoned equine professionals, continuing to support each other is vital in helping the industry stay strong and healthy.
+Just as important, as we grow and become seasoned equine professionals we need to continue to support each other for this is vital in helping the industry stay strong and healthy.

 Some of the issues many new business owners go through are:

 - Trying to get potential boarders and clients

 - They will experience many changes in the early years -especially with themselves as they grow and become more confident.

 - The ever-changing weather (It will affect you and your boarders more than you think)

 - Trainers at your barn (Trainers can be an asset or ruin your barn and business!)
 Find the right trainers to work out of your barn

 - Having a multi-discipline barn ( I never knew it could be so complicated)

 - Barn amenities and trying to please everyone will be a huge challenge and learning to say NO will be important.

 - Herd management and the client (Many times the boarder will not understand what is going on in the herd)